 The Surrogate’s Court can be contacted as follows:

-For regular probate matters, please forward to us the original Will, an original Death Certificate and a completed Information Sheet which can be found on the Surrogate website:
+To probate a Will and be named as Executor of an estate, please forward to us the original Will, an original Death Certificate and a completed Information Sheet.

 Please advise as to your preferred method of communication.
-In many cases we will call you to get any additional information, then email forms to you for execution and advise you of the required fee.
-After you return the forms to us, with the necessary fee, we will mail you the original documents you will need to administer the estate.
+In many cases we will call or email you to get any additional information, then mail or email forms to you for execution and advise you of the required fee.
+After you return the forms to us with the necessary fee, we will mail you the original documents you will need to administer the estate or they can be picked up at the Sheriff’s Desk in the lobby.

 Dean R. Marcolongo, Esquire Surrogate Judge, Cape May County